SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/linux-opentelemetry.md

 ### Step 2: Configure integration

-In this step, we will be configuring the yaml file required for Linux Collection.
+In this step, you will configure the yaml file required for Linux Collection.
 The app requires path for system log file, based on the Linux version used.

 #### Required Logs for Ubuntu